A Bayesian regularization-backpropagation neural network model for peeling computations: Results and discussion

 From all these results, it can be observed that for both the BR-BPNN models, the predictions are very close to the target outputs value except for $\theta_\mathrm{p} = 10^\circ$.
 Further, for both the BR-BPNN-I and BR-BPNN-II models, the deviations in the predictions are larger for displacements rather than forces.
-Whereas in case ofBR- BPNN-I and BR-BPNN-II, $\bar{u}^\mathrm{max}$, and $\bar{u}^\mathrm{det}$ vary quite abruptly near $\theta_\mathrm{p} = 10^\circ$.
+Whereas in case of BR- BPNN-I and BR-BPNN-II, $\bar{u}^\mathrm{max}$, and $\bar{u}^\mathrm{det}$ vary quite abruptly near $\theta_\mathrm{p} = 10^\circ$.
 This is because for both BR-BPNN-I and BR-BPNN-II , $\bar{u}^\mathrm{max}$ and $\bar{u}^\mathrm{det}$ vary quite abruptly at $\theta_\mathrm{p} = 10^\circ$ (as seen in Figures~\ref{fig:BPNN1_peeling_angle_max_U} and ~\ref{fig:BPNN2_peeling_angle_max_U}) and thus can be considered as outliers.

 The important advantage of these ANN models lies in the significant reduction in computational cost.
 It is observed that the time to train the networks with the data corresponding to all the testing peeling angles of each split for both networks is hardly more than one minute.
 Similarly, once the network is trained, any number of predictions can be made within minutes.
-Thus, augmenting the FE models with ANNs can significantly reduce the computational time leading to faster analysis once the required data has been obtained.
+Thus, using FE models in conjunction with ANNs has the potential to significantly reduce the computational time leading to faster analysis once the required data has been obtained.
 This gives a particularly big advantage when the data is obtained using experiments.